-Provide market-competitive compensation and benefits to retain and attract top talent.
+Provide market-competitive compensation and benefits to retain and attract top talent; and

-Additionally, our Board and Executives are invested in NuStar’s future through their ownership of NuStar units.
-Our independent directors are each required to acquire and hold NuStar units with an aggregate value of two times their annual cash retainer.
+Our Board and executives are invested in NuStar’s performance through their ownership of NuStar units.
+Our independent directors are required to acquire and hold NuStar units with an aggregate value of five times their annual cash retainer.
 Our executive officers are required to acquire and hold NuStar units having an aggregate value from two times to four times the officer’s base salary.

-Senior Executive Team: Required NuStar Energy Unit Ownership
+Senior Executive Team and Non-Employee Directors: Required NuStar Energy Unit Ownership

 As an operator of critical energy infrastructure, we recognize the importance of cybersecurity.
-We have built and continue to improve a robust program designed to prevent, detect and respond to potential threats.
+We have built and will continue to improve robust controls and processes designed to prevent, detect and respond to potential cybersecurity threats

-Maintaining a Business Continuity Plan, an Information Disaster Recovery Plan, and a Cyber Incident Response Plan and cross-organizational tabletop exercises;
+Maintaining a Business Continuity Plan, an Information Disaster Recovery Plan, and a Cyber Incident Response Plan and conducting cross-organizational tabletop exercises;

-Annual cybersecurity training for all employees with ‘refresher’ activities throughout the year.
+Conducting annual cybersecurity training for all employees, with refresher activities throughout the year; and

 Code of Business Conduct and Ethics

-Our Governance, Ethics and Compliance Committee monitors, reviews and updates our Code of Business Conduct and Ethics annually.
-Working under the CEO, the committee is comprised of members of management representing numerous different functions to cover unique issues across the organization and ensure broad participation.
+We have a Governance, Ethics and Compliance Committee, which monitors, reviews and updates our Code of Business Conduct and Ethics annually.
+Working under the CEO, the committee is composed of members of management representing numerous company functions to cover unique issues across the organization and ensure broad participation.
 Our General Counsel serves as our Governance, Ethics and Compliance Officer and chairs the committee.

 We empower our employees to report concerns without fear of retaliation.
-In addition to encouraging reporting to a supervisor, a member of management, a member of the legal or human resources departments or our Governance, Ethics and Compliance Officer, we have an ethics hotline maintained by an independent third party.
-Our ethics hotline is accessible 24 hours a day, 7 days a week, 365 days a year, in multiple languages and provides a mechanism for anyone to report a concern anonymously, if desired.
+In addition to encouraging reporting to a supervisor, a member of management, a member of the Legal or Human Resources departments or our Governance, Ethics and Compliance Officer, we have an ethics hotline maintained by an independent third party.
+Our ethics hotline is accessible 24 hours a day, 7 days a week, 365 days a year in multiple languages, and it provides a mechanism for anyone to report a concern anonymously, if desired.
 We take all concerns seriously and follow the necessary protocols to investigate and resolve them effectively and efficiently, while taking precautions to maintain confidentiality.